paulalewis/kotlin-age/README.md

 - havannah
 - hex

-Liste of working agents:
+List of working agents:
-- console
+- random - basic agent randomly selects an action
-- external
+- uct - agent based on UCT algorithm with some additions
-- random
+- console - agent for human input from console
-- uct
+- external - agent for input from external interfaces such as a gui

 Setup
 -----